This post may contain affiliate links. Please read my disclosure policy.

-It’s comfort food times ten, a dish to serve for brunch or an unfussy supper.
+It’s comfort food times ten, a dish to serve for brunch, as a side dish or an unfussy supper along with a salad.

-You have to admit that French cooks have a way with spuds.
-How do they transform the humblest of vegetables into delicious (and definitely decadent) creamy potato galettes and gratins?
+You have to admit that French cooks have a way with spuds — or excuse me pomme de terre.
+How do they transform the humblest of vegetables into delicious (and definitely decadent) creamy potato galette and potato gratin?

 The secret may be that the French aren’t shy about using butter and cream, and potatoes seem to be happiest when cooked in delicious fat.

-It stands as one of my all-time favorite recipes, and it requires just two ingredients: Thinly sliced potatoes and yes— lots of butter.
+The basic recipe stands as one of my all-time favorite recipes, and it requires just two ingredients: Thinly sliced potatoes and lots of butter (of course).

-When I prepare potatoes for pommes Anna, they’re thinly sliced and layered into a magically all-purpose cast iron skillet.
+- To prepare potatoes for potato galette, they’re thinly sliced and layered into an all-purpose cast iron skillet.